-This small market town has a serenity it hasn't known in decades now that the M9 has diverted Dublin traffic away.
-The centre makes for an interesting, short stroll.
-Named after Welsh mercenary Thomas de Cantwell, Thomastown has some fragments of a medieval wall and the partly ruined 13th-century Church of St Mary.
+This small market town has a serenity it hasn't known in decades now that the M9 has diverted Dublin traffic away from the compact and attractive centre.
+Named after Welsh mercenary Thomas de Cantwell, Thomastown has some fragments of a medieval wall.
 Down by the bridge, Mullin's Castle is the sole survivor of the 14 castles once here.

 Like the rest of Kilkenny, the area has a vibrant craft scene.
 Look out for Clay Creations displaying the quixotic ceramics and sculptures of local artist Brid Lyons.